hark-streaming/rtmp-hls-server/README.md

 # RTMP-HLS Docker

 ## Jeremy Notes
+First you have to configure SSL, because you need your own certificates.
+After pulling, go into nginx-server/nginx.conf and change the SSL configuration if needed.
+Remember that if you change anything here, you will also need to change it in the Dockerfile, near the bottom.
+You will also need to provide a "creds" folder at nginx-server/creds with the credentials.
+You may find this [link](https://www.clickssl.net/blog/how-to-install-an-ssl-certificate-on-a-nginx-server) helpful.
 Alright, to push to aws you gotta do some commands in both folders:
 `npm run docker:build` builds it.
 `npm run aws:tag` will tag it. be sure to run `npm run aws:login` if it throws an authentication error.